52 Random Acts of Kindness for Helping Others Every Day

 Help Others While Shopping

 25. If you buy something at the supermarket that is on sale for a “two for one” price, give the second item to a friend or the food bank.
-(A food bank is a facility that stores donated food and distributes it to those in need.)
+(For those who aren't familiar with the organization, a food bank is a facility that stores donated food and distributes it to those in need.)

 26. Every time you do a major shopping trip to a supermarket, pick up one non-perishable item to give to the food bank.
 Deposit this item in the store's food bank container if there is one, or save it at home and visit the facility when you have a collection of food.